-Part I: Service Animals and Assistance Animals.
-This part explains the difference between service animals, assistance animals and pets and contains policies related to the designation of a service animal or assistance animal as well as their care and handling.
+Part I: Assistance Animals.
+This part explains the difference between assistance animals, including service and support animals, and pets and contains policies related to the designation of an assistance animal as well as their care and handling.

 Part II: Pet policies for all developments.
 This part includes pet policies that are common to both elderly/disabled developments and general occupancy developments.